Naval ram: Civilian use

 Rams have also been used on civilian vessels.
 The Seattle fireboat Duwamish, built in 1909, was designed to ram burning wooden vessels, as a last resort.

-In fiction

-In H. G. Wells' novel The War of the Worlds, the 'ironclad ram' HMS Thunder Child destroys at least two Martian fighting machines before it is sunk.

-Several entries in the Assassin's Creed series of games allow the player to equip rams onto their ships.

-Experimental Archaeology
+Experimental archaeology

-From 2021 to 2023, a team of nautical archaeologists from Texas A&M University successfully cast an ancient trireme sized naval ram based on ancient methods.
+From 2021 to 2023, a team of nautical archaeologists from Texas A&M University successfully cast an ancient trireme-sized naval ram based on ancient methods.
 The project consisted of three major steps to replicate the construction process: false bow construction, beeswax model creation, and lost-wax casting.
 The purpose of the experimental reconstruction was to better understand the time, manpower, and materials needed to create naval rams which helped to understand the economic, social, and political apparatuses of ancient navies.
-The reconstructed naval ram, called the "DeCasien ram" after its builder Stephen DeCasien, is currently housed at the main lab in The Center for Maritime Archaeology and Conservation (CMAC) at Texas A&M University.
+The reconstructed naval ram, called the "DeCasien ram" after its builder Stephen DeCasien, is currently housed at the Center for Maritime Archaeology and Conservation (CMAC) at Texas A&M University.